 Washed lots like this one are sorted in cherry upon delivery, then depulped and fermented underwater for 48-72 hours.
 The coffee is then washed and given an additional soak for 8-16 hours before being spread on raised beds to dry for 9-12 days, on average.
-This lot is a Special Prep, meaning that extra care was given to the coffee from start to finish, at the request of Cafe Imports.
-Not only were the cherries vigorously sorted, but also throughout the processing and drying, beans were removed by hand that were seen to be defective, damaged, tainted, or otherwise imperfect.

-According to the washing station manager, 90 percent of the coffee delivered to the factory is Bourbon, and 10 percent is Typica: While these are two varieties betterknown in Central and South America, the same terms are used colloquially in
+According to the washing station manager, 90 percent of the coffee delivered to the factory is Bourbon, and 10 percent is Typica: While these are two varieties betterknown in Central and South America, the same terms are used colloquially in Ethiopia to describe certain coffee-berry-disease-resistant cultivars.
+The Ethiopian "Bourbon" and "Typica" varieties are typically genetically removed from the ones found elsewhere around the world.